Difficulty beginner Skill cast-on 2 min read

 What it is

-A slip knot creates the first loop on the needle.
-It should tighten neatly around the needle without becoming so firm that the first stitch is difficult to work.
+A slip knot places the first controllable loop on the needle.
+It should sit neatly, slide when needed and not tighten so much that the first stitch becomes difficult.

 How Ruke patterns use it

-If the first loop is too tight, the first row or first round can feel different from the rest of the cast-on edge.
+• If the first loop is too tight, the first row can feel different from the rest of the edge.

 When to use it

-Use it when a cast-on method starts with an adjustable first loop on the needle.
+Use it when the chosen cast-on method asks for an adjustable first loop.

 What to check

-Check that the loop can slide on the needle and is not tightened so much that the first cast-on stitch becomes difficult to work.
+Check that the loop can slide on the needle and that the yarn tail is long enough for the cast-on method.